SEND Information report

 Dear Parents, Carers and friends of the school,

 We very much want this to be a 'living' document.
-If you find there is anything you would like to see in this report which is lacking at present, please contact the school Special Educational Needs co-ordinator at this address
+If you find there is anything you would like to see in this report which is lacking at present, please contact the school Special Educational Needs co-ordinator or Assistant SENCo at the following addresses:

 How does Phillimore School know if my child needs extra help?